-The second Mudharaba was the Ali Mudharaba, which was between Mr Ali, Ms Fa’agutu and Mt Albert Accounting Limited (MAA).
-This second agreement was not witnessed and nor did the couple seek legal advice before signing it.
+The second Mudharaba was the Ali Mudharaba, between Mr Ali, Ms Fa’agutu and Mt Albert Accounting Limited (MAA).
+This second agreement was not witnessed, nor did the couple seek legal advice before signing it.
 It did not appear to be related expressly to the investment in APS.
-Unlike the APS Mudharaba, the Ali Mudharaba contained no express reference to Islamic law, and Walker J’s primary concern was with the Ali Mudharaba, and as a result, will be of primary concern in this Case Comment.

-Thus, her Honour stated that whilst a “Mudharaba agreement is based on Islamic principles, Sharia law is not the proper law of contract” (Fa’agutu at [82]) in New Zealand, and indeed whilst it was evident that the agreement was entered in to follow Islamic principles, that of proscribing interest earnings, “this is not the same as intending to enter into an agreement subject to the principles of Sharia law.”
-(Fa’agutu at [82]) Consequently, her Honour concluded that it was New Zealand law that was the proper law of contract, and whilst the context of the agreement was relevant in understanding the motivations behind the parties to the contract, those motivations themselves were not “determinative of the interests and obligations the contract imposes.”
-(Fa’agutu at [82]).
+Unlike the APS Mudharaba, the Ali Mudharaba contained no express reference to Islamic law.
+Walker J’s primary concern was with the Ali Mudharaba.
+Her Honour stated, at [82], that while a “Mudharaba agreement is based on Islamic principles, Sharia law is not the proper law of contract” in New Zealand, and indeed while it was evident that the agreement was entered in to follow Islamic principles (that being proscribing interest earnings), “this is not the same as intending to enter into an agreement subject to the principles of Sharia law” (at [82]) Consequently, her Honour concluded that it was New Zealand law that was the proper law of contract, and while the context of the agreement was relevant in understanding the motivations behind the parties to the contract, those motivations themselves were not “determinative of the interests and obligations the contract imposes” (at [82]).

-Whilst there is no explicit answer from her Honour as to what the outcome might have been had the Ali Mudharaba expressly determined it was governed by Islamic law, she did note that she did not have “decide whether a reference to two separate systems is effective as the proper law of contract.”
-(Fa’agutu at [83].
-Rather, the observation was that Sharia law may not be a species of law that could govern a contract in New Zealand ((Fa’agutu at [83], referring to Shamil Bank of Bahrain EC v Beximco [2004] 4 All ER 1072).
-Consequently, the question as to whether the Alia Muharaba should stand was to be decided solely under New Zealand law.
-(Fa’agutu at [84].
+While there is no explicit answer from her Honour as to what the outcome might have been had the Ali Mudharaba expressly stated it was governed by Islamic law, she did note that she did not have “decide whether a reference to two separate systems is effective as the proper law of contract” (at [83]).
+Rather, she observed that Sharia law may not be a species of law that could govern a contract in New Zealand (at [83], referring to Shamil Bank of Bahrain EC v Beximco [2004] 4 All ER 1072).
+Consequently, the question as to whether the Alia Mudharaba should stand was to be decided solely under New Zealand law.

-This then led onto the second issue for consideration, that of the alleged undue influence of Mr Derhamy.

 The Ali Mudharaba and Undue Influence

 The plaintiff submitted that it was Mr Derhamy’s unconscionable conduct and/or undue influence that caused her to lose over $400,000, alleging that he developed a close relationship with Mr Ali.
-Thus, the following were some of the matters for consideration: the shared Islamic faith; Mr Ali’s high respect of Mr Derhamy because of the latter’s knowledge of the Quran and Islamic philosophy; and Mr Derhamy’s knowledge of Mr Ali’s frailty and ill health.
-(Fa’agutu at [85].
+Relevant factors were the shared Islamic faith; Mr Ali’s respect for Mr Derhamy because of the latter’s knowledge of the Quran and Islamic philosophy; and Mr Derhamy’s knowledge of Mr Ali’s frailty and ill health (at [85]).

-Under the legal principles of unconscionable conduct and undue influence, a court may set aside an agreement if one of the party is particularly vulnerable, or has a specific disability and that may void their consent to the agreement.
-Whilst in some situations the doctrines may overlap, there are differences between the two, consequently, and following the approach of Walker J, it is worthwhile setting out those differences.
-Firstly, unconscionable conduct “tends to require focus on the conduct of the stronger party and requires that it has knowingly taken advantage of a special disability in the weaker party.
-A mere inequality of bargaining power will not suffice.”
-(Fa’agutu at [88].
+Under the legal principles of unconscionable conduct and undue influence, a court may set aside an agreement if one of the parties is particularly vulnerable, or has a specific disability, which may void their consent to the agreement.
+While in some situations the doctrines may overlap, there are differences between the two.
+Unconscionable conduct “tends to require focus on the conduct of the stronger party and requires that it has knowingly taken advantage of a special disability in the weaker party.
+A mere inequality of bargaining power will not suffice” (Fa’agutu at [88]).